The UBC Mood Disorders Centre Research Program

 (with Dr. Robert Levitan, University of Toronto)

-If you live in the Lower Mainland (Vancouver, Burnaby, Richmond, North Shore, Tri-Cities, Surrey), you can find out more about our current research programs at our Mood Disorders Centre web site.
+More information about other depression studies can be found at www.WorkingWithDepression.ca.
+If you live in the Lower Mainland (Vancouver, Burnaby, Richmond, North Shore, Tri-Cities, Surrey), you can find out more about participating in research studies at our Mood Disorders Centre web site.